-Section C: Requirements for Primary Care Courses
+Section C: Requirements for Clinical Courses

-Each primary care course will require the student to do clinical practicum hours.
+Each clinical care course will require the student to do clinical practicum hours.
 Faculty will require the student to reflect on clinical objectives that the student will attempt to meet during the semester with clinical practicum experiences.
 These are different from objectives for the course.